Article Date: 30th January 2020

-Digital stalkers are increasing by using stalkerware – also known as spyware – which are powerful surveillance software programs typically sold openly online and installed on mobile devices.
+Digital stalkers are increasing by using stalkerware – also known as spyware – which are powerful surveillance software programmes typically sold openly online and installed on mobile devices.

 On an infected device, all messages can be read, screen activity recorded, GPS locations tracked and cameras used to spy on what an individual is doing, without the owner’s knowledge or overriding the device’s screen lock.

 According to cyber-security companies, the number of people who have discovered such software on their mobile devices has risen by at least 35% in the past year.

 Tips to avoid being a victim of a digital stalker